OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 ---
 layout: post
-title: Kickoff meeting, Orsay, September 2nd-5th of 2015
+title: Kickoff meeting, Orsay, Université Paris Sud, September 2nd-5th of 2015
 ---

 The objectives of this meeting is to get OpenDreamKit